nikitavoloboev/data/games/games.md

 - [WikiBattle](https://wikibattle.me/) - 1v1 race who first reaches a randomly selected article.

+## Awesome OSS games

+- [Citybound](https://github.com/citybound/citybound) - City building game with a focus on realism, collaborative planning and simulation of microscopic details

 ## Recommendations

 - [What game would you describe as a masterpiece?](https://www.reddit.com/r/patientgamers/comments/7629r3/what_game_would_you_describe_as_a_masterpiece/)